WeAreTeamX/weareteamx.github.io/_pages/index.md

 #### <a href="https://weareteamx.github.io/ProjectStore/">View Our Hot Project Store</a>

-🔥  Team X Hot Project Store, There Are Most Usages Apk Here 🔥  A project store with awesome apps and websites
+Team X Hot Project Store, There Are Most Usages Apk Here <br>
+A project store with awesome apps and websites